 The Trinity Beast — Application Parameters

-Complete reference for all 30+ runtime parameters — system mode profiles, cache tuning, DB pool settings, usage log batching, and price source configuration.
+Complete reference for all 80 runtime parameters — system mode profiles, cache tuning, DB pool settings, UDP server, HTTP server, WebSocket prewarm, webhook push delivery, usage log batching, rate limiting, and price source configuration.

 Table of Contents